 We do our best to provide you with great work, but we cannot be responsible for damage due to improper handling or display.

 Ready to hang framed prints

 Our framed prints are very popular simply because everything is done for you – just unwrap and hang.
-We use custom Australian made frames using Australian timbers in two colours, black and Tasmanian Oak.
-We also mount your print using a minimal mat board for a contemporary look while protecting your print.
+We use custom Australian made timber frames in three colours – black, white and Tasmanian Oak.

 Care of your frames